iammartian0/Audio_Tasks/Audio_classification/readme.md

 - The model can be tested with Hugging face hosted inference api. follow the [link](https://huggingface.co/iammartian0/whisper-base-finetuned-gtzan)

-**Conclusion**: Since whisper is pretrained for Automatic Speech Recognition , even the base model encoder is strong enough to generalize well with samll amount of data
+**Conclusion**: Since whisper is pretrained for Automatic Speech Recognition , even the base model encoder is strong enough to generalize well with small amount of data